rclone/rclone/docs/content/bisync.md

 `path_to_local_tree..dropbox_subdir.lst`.

-Any empty directories after the sync on both the Path1 and Path2 filesystems are not deleted by default.
-If the `--remove-empty-dirs` flag is specified, then both paths will have any empty directories purged as the last step in the process.
+Any empty directories after the sync on both the Path1 and Path2 filesystems are not deleted by default, unless `--create-empty-src-dirs` is specified.
+If the `--remove-empty-dirs` flag is specified, then both paths will have ALL empty directories purged as the last step in the process.

 ## Command-line flags